Battle of Nijmegen: 20 September 15:00 : Waal Crossing

 The planned crossing at 8:00 had to be delayed time and again because of logistical problems: the supply of canvas boats by truck from Belgium was difficult, since Hell's Highway was narrow, and constantly blocked by burnt-out vehicles.

 The crossing finally took place at 15:00, about two kilometres downstream from the Waal Bridge, near the old Gelderland Power Plant.
 Two British Spitfires were to provide air support, but flak shot one down, after which the other returned to England.
 The men of the 3/504th were fired on by German tanks, artillery and small arms, suffering heavy losses (48 paratroopers were killed with several dozens more were wounded).
 Some boats capsized or sank during the crossing.

 Despite the losses, at least 16 boats survived the initial crossing.
 A field telephone line was laid on the riverbed for communication across the river.

 In several waves, most of the assault force from 3/504th succeeded in crossing the river.

 By the late afternoon, 3/504th had taken the northern end of the railway bridge, and began preparations for a German counterattack.
 Instead, however, at dusk about 200 to 300 German soldiers approached the Americans to surrender.
 Around the same time, the Waal Bridge's northern end was seized by another group after heavy fighting.
 The 1st Battalion then relieved the 3rd to guard the railway bridge.

 Time was ticking away for the British tanks and artillery on the south bank of the Waal, as their munitions were running low.
 This and unforeseen delays in supply logistics presented a long-term problem, because of the munitions required by XXX Corps to complete its advance to the Rhine.

-In the battle for the Waal Bridge in the Hunnerpark and on the Keizer Lodewijkplein, over 300 of Kampfgruppe Euling's 500 soldiers lost their lives, 60 were taken prisoners, and the rest were able to escape.
+In the battle for the Waal Bridge in the Hunnerpark and on the Keizer Lodewijkplein, over 300 of Kampfgruppe Euling's 500 soldiers lost their lives, 60 were taken prisoner, and the rest were able to escape.